West Palm Beach Misdemeanors Lawyer

 Legal Representation for Misdemeanor Charges in West Palm Beach

 Criminal offenses in Florida are generally classified as either misdemeanors or felonies.
 If you commit a misdemeanor, you may not be very concerned.
 You may want to get the whole thing over with, and may even wonder if it would be better to try and handle the matter on your own than to hire a lawyer.
 While misdemeanors are less severe than felonies, a misdemeanor conviction in Florida can have adverse consequences that you should consider.
-An experienced misdemeanor defense attorney in Palm Beach Gardens can try to get misdemeanor charges dropped or the penalties reduced.
+An experienced misdemeanor defense attorney in West Palm Beach can try to get misdemeanor charges dropped or the penalties reduced.

 What Counts as a Misdemeanor?

 Misdemeanors in Florida are crimes that can be punished by a period of imprisonment in a county correctional facility for not more than one year.
 A misdemeanor is different from a noncriminal infraction, such as a speeding ticket.
 Some misdemeanors are reclassified to a higher-degree misdemeanor or a felony because a defendant has been charged repeatedly for committing the same crime.
 These include DUIs, petit theft, battery, and marijuana possession.

 Misdemeanors are divided into two degrees.
 Second-degree misdemeanors may be punished by a maximum penalty of 60 days in jail.
 First-degree misdemeanors may be punished by a maximum penalty of one year in jail.